-Utilizing over \$4 million in funds in the past calendar year, the physical revitalization plans envisioned by those in our communities have become a reality.
-Many projects have been undertaken with the annual funds received, including Housing Rehabilitation Programs, Community Center Rehabilitation Projects, Senior Health Care Programs, and Road Resurfacing & Streetscape Projects.
-The CDBG program has partnered with local non-profit and community based organizations (LINCS, Family Promise, and Plainfield Seniors on the Move) resulting in quality improvements to our communities.
+Utilizing over \$5 million in funds in the past calendar year, the physical revitalization plans envisioned by those in our communities have become a reality.
+Many projects have been undertaken with the annual funds received, including Housing Rehabilitation Programs, Community Center Rehabilitation Projects, Senior Health Care Programs, and Road Resurfacing Projects.
+The CDBG program has partnered with local non-profit and community based organizations resulting in quality improvements to our communities.

 The goals of the Community Development Program are crucial to building a stronger County: creating decent affordable housing, building a suitable living environment, and expanding economic opportunities.
-As a County, we have faced challenges, but through these struggles, we have grown and continue to grow into a County to be envied.
+As a County, we have faced challenges, but through these struggles, we have grown and continue to grow into a County to be modeled after.
 We owe thanks to the CDBG program which has touched all of our lives in a significant way.

 In closing, I invite you to read through this program manual.
 Within the contents you can learn about every aspect that goes into the CDBG program, from the history of the program, the application process, to the quarterly/monthly reports of projects.
-If you have any further questions please do not hesitate to contact our Community Development staff at 908-527-4086 (phone), 908-527-4715 (fax) or commdevinfo@ucnj.org.
+If you have any further questions please do not hesitate to contact our Community Development staff at 908-527-4086 (phone), 908-352-3980 (fax) or commdevinfo@ucnj.org.
 They will be happy to help you with any questions or concerns you may have.